kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 {"message": "Hello from Kaa!"}
 ```

+#### Notification pipelines

+Notification pipelines manage individual notifications within a topic.
+A notification remains queued in the pipeline until its time-to-live (TTL) expires, after which the notification is dropped.
+The notification pipeline type specifies the scope of notifications delivery.
+It can be either multicast (targeted to an unbounded number of endpoints) or unicast (targeted to a single specific endpoint).

+**Multicast pipelines**</br>
+Whenever a notification is sent to a topic, it gets added to the corresponding pipeline with a unique sequential index per pipeline.
+Endpoints independently maintain their position in every pipeline by remembering the last sequential index per pipeline that they received.

+**Unicast pipelines**</br>
+Whenever a notification is sent to a topic, it gets added to the corresponding pipeline with a unique ID.
+Endpoints independently maintain their pipeline by reporting all received notification IDs.
+The server removes the notification from the pipeline once it receives a receipt confirmation from the endpoint.
+Sending a unicast notification requires specifying the endpoint and topic IDs.
+The endpoint must be subscribed to the specified topic, otherwise an error will be returned.

 ### Using Notifications SDK API
 This section provides code samples which illustrate practical usage of notifications in Kaa.